LaribiHakima/rsn_challenge/README.md

 ## Files
 - **`homr.py`** — code used to train the model on the synthetic dataset and optimize its hyperparameters.
 - **`rf_homr_best_hps_synthetic.json`** — stores the hyperparameters that produced the best results when training on the synthetic dataset.
+- **`rf_homr_best_hps_original.json`** — stores the hyperparameters that produced the best results when training on the original dataset.

+## Pretrained models
+Pretrained models can be downloaded from [https://drive.google.com/drive/u/4/folders/13r3tEXg5SfyesCLX0w76K5fJ7MHmbJes](https://drive.google.com/drive/u/4/folders/13r3tEXg5SfyesCLX0w76K5fJ7MHmbJes)
 - **`random_forest_synthetic.joblib`** — pretrained model generated using the best hyperparameters when training on the synthetic dataset.
-- **`rf_homr_best_hps_original.json`** — stores the hyperparameters that produced the best results when training on the original dataset.
 - **`random_forest_original.joblib`** — pretrained model generated using the best hyperparameters when training on the original dataset.

 ## Dataset